 UX design is a critical stage in the whole process of designing mobile and web applications.
-It includes creating user flow, flow map, and wireframes.
+It includes creating user flow, flow maps, and wireframes.
 This process is preceded by two series of workshops.

 Workshop and analysis

 An integral part of the application design process is the workshop.
-It is very important, because it helps the team conduct a technical and business analysis of the product and move on to the next step of the product development.
+It is very important because it helps the team conduct a technical and business analysis of the product and move on to the next step of the product development.
 In Applover, our team and the client take part in two series of workshops.
-After the first one, our team will be ready to create specification and wireframes, which will help you get an idea of how your project will be structured.
+After the first one, our team will be ready to create specifications and wireframes, which will help you get an idea of how your project will be structured.
 While at the end of the second one, we’ll be ready to set deadlines related to the delivery of the final version of the wireframes and specifications.
 Workshops are crucial to understanding future users’ needs, problems that the app will solve, its functionalities, and business expectations set due to the project.

 Another part of the project is an in-depth analysis of the given application’s information and functionalities discovered during the workshops.
 This material is the basis for further work.
 The final costs associated with this stage vary depending on: